This is the ultimate guide to warehouse racking.

 - Reduced pick selectivity

 - More opportunities for impacts or contact between forklift and racking

-This system is ideal for First-In, Last-Out inventory management.
+This system is ideal for Last-In, First-Out (LIFO) inventory systems.

 - High storage density

 - Potential for lost pallet positions due to the size of mobile carts